Project-MONAI/tutorials/detection/README.md

 #### [3.4 LUNA16 Detection Evaluation](./run_luna16_offical_eval.sh)
 Please download the official LUNA16 evaluation scripts from https://luna16.grand-challenge.org/Evaluation/, and save it as ./evaluation_luna16.
-Note that these scripts are based on Python2.
+Note that the official LUNA16 evaluation scripts are based on Python2.

 ./evaluation_luna16/noduleCADEvaluationLUNA16.py will be the main python script to generate evaluation scores.